Netflix/vector/README.md

 ## Disclaimer

-Vector is under constant development and new features should be released often.
+Vector is under development and new features are added constantly.
 Bugs and issues are expected.
-We count on your support to find and report them! **Use major and minor releases for stable versions.**
+We count on your support to find and report them! **Use releases for stable code.**

 ## Getting Started